pmecpmec/Cosmiv/PHASES_COMPLETE.md

 ## 📋 Overview

-This document consolidates all completed development phases for the Aiditor platform - an intelligent web platform that transforms gameplay clips into viral, AI-edited montages automatically.
+This document consolidates all completed development phases for the Cosmiv platform - an intelligent web platform that transforms gameplay clips into viral, AI-edited montages automatically.

 ---